Nishtha Langer

 Many years ago, I had a chance to work on a tax project with one of the state governments in India.
 The client's project team showed an immense faith in the power of information technologies (IT) and how it could change things - for instance, the sordid corruption that plagues the Indian bureaucracy.
 That experience forever changed my perception of IT.
 I am a believer!
 Now it is up to people like me to measure what IT does.*

 The global tech industry was estimated to be $ 3.2 trillion in 2019.
 As IT and business analytics become more integral to organizations, their effective management and use of emerges as a critical issue.
 My long term research agenda is focused on understanding how organizations derive value from these IT resources.
-I have published 9 journal articles and presented my research over 50 times at top tier conferences and at invited presentations.
 My research has been nominated for and won best paper awards and has been well cited.

 My research interests are motivated by real world problems and questions arising from management of technology practice at firms.
 Digitization drives unprecedented growth, connection, and productivity gains.
 Yet, there is only an imperfect understanding of the value of key IT resources – IT labor (human capital) as well as IT capital (process and technology) or how the value of organizational investments towards these key resources is realized.
 I believe these questions are significant not only to the academia but also to practice.